massive11/Class_Manager/README.md

 # Class_Manager
-System for managing class using FLASK.
+System for managing class using Flask.